 She can’t be a normal kid.
 For her birthday all she wanted was a bike, so we bought her one only she had to wait until she got some infusions to ride it.

 Every night when she gets her counts and they’re low I just pray that she’s gonna wake up in the morning.
-It’s so scary to think of just little things that can take her from this world; things that kids should be able to do; things that we take for granite.
+It’s so scary to think of just little things that can take her from this world; things that kids should be able to do; things that we take for granted.

 I decided to write this story about what is happening to my baby to make people aware of this rare disease and help find a cure.

-Please help spread the word of this disorder in hopes that they will decide to research it and find a cure.
+Please help spread the word about this disorder in hopes that they will decide to research it and find a cure.
 So I pray that if you read this you’ll pass it on, and they will read it and pass it on, so they can find a cure.
 For my daughter, being only 6 years old, she is the bravest person that I’ve ever met and I can truly say she is my hero.

 A note from Just Frances:

 Firstly, thank you to Kimberly for sharing Destiny’s story.
 It breaks my heart to hear of your little girl going through so much at such a young age, and I am humbled that you are willing to share her story with all of us in the hopes of furthering research for ITP.
+You can read my ITP diagnosis story here.

 Secondly, here are some great resources for others to learn more about ITP.
 From these links, you’ll also find ways to donate or to urge your representatives to fund research.
 (And don’t forget that little things like just donating blood can help, too!)

-And please share this post with your friends and family—and challenge them to do the same.
+And please share this post with your friends and family – and challenge them to do the same.
 Awareness is a key step to funding research!

 * A normal platelet count is 150-400 x 109/L (or 140-400, depending on the guidelines being used) which equates to 150,000-400,000.
 However, the counts are generally quoted without the extra zeros.
 Hence, a count of 50,000 is referred to as 50.